CirroBuild/FrostiDocs/.github/ISSUE_TEMPLATE/submit-a-tutorial.md

 ---
 name: Submit a tutorial
 about: Submit a new QuestDB tutorial or guide!
-title: 'Tutorial Topic'
+title: "Tutorial Topic"
-labels: 'Tutorial'
+labels: "Tutorial"
-assignees: ''
+assignees: ""
 ---

 <!--